shivasiddharth/GassistPi/README.md

 **Due to the Pi Zero's limitations, and computationally intensive nature of the Google Music streaming feature, this action has not been enabled for Pi Zero.**

 ************************************************
 ### **RUN CUSTOM SCRIPTS**
 ************************************************
 By defualt running custom scripts feature is disabled.
-To enable it and tell the assistand which scripts to run modify config.yaml.
+To enable it, change "Script_Control:' in config.yaml from "Disabled" to "Enabled".
+The number of script names mentioned should match the number of script commands in config.yaml.

-Default keyword for running the script is **script**.
-For example, **run Script test** command will run the corresponding script that prints out test in /home/pi/test.txt file.
+Example usage: **Run script test** command will run the default command given in config.yaml that prints out **test** in /home/pi/test.txt file.

 ************************************************
 ### **RADIO STREAMING**